Canon 1D Mark II vs 4000D

 Body comparison: Canon 1D Mark II vs 4000D

 The side-by-side display below illustrates the physical size and weight of the Canon 1D Mark II and the Canon 4000D.
 The two cameras are presented according to their relative size.
 Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth measures are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 1D Mark II – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 4000D is considerably smaller (47 percent) than the Canon 1D Mark II.
 Moreover, the 4000D is substantially lighter (72 percent) than the 1D Mark II.
 It is worth mentioning in this context that the 1D Mark II is splash and dust resistant, while the 4000D does not feature any corresponding weather-sealing.